ytakahashi-statgen/expression_modifier_score_v2/README.md

 ## Usage
 Examples of EMSv2 calculations can be found in `ems_usage.ipynb`.
-To use EMSv2 without coding, we also offer access through JOB (Japan Omics Browser), a user-friendly web-based interface, available at [https://japan-omics.jp/](https://japan-omics.jp/).
+To explore the EMSv2 scores without coding, we also offer access through JOB (Japan Omics Browser), a user-friendly web-based interface, available at [https://japan-omics.jp/](https://japan-omics.jp/).